-HLS 210 Fundamentals and Ethics of Homeland Security 4 HLS 320 Homeland Security and Interagency Planning 4 HLS 430 Preventing Homeland Infiltration: Air, Ground, and Maritime 4 HLS 440 Potential Threats to Homeland Security 4 HLS 450 Catastrophic Events and Responses 4 HLS 460 Intelligence and Law Enforcement 4 HLS 470 Cyber and Physical Security Vulnerabilities and Methodologies 4 HLS 480 Homeland Recovery and Continuity of Operations 4 HLS 499 Homeland Security Capstone Course 4
+HLS 101 Gateway to Homeland Security 4 HLS 210 Fundamentals and Ethics of Homeland Security 4 HLS 320 Homeland Security and Interagency Planning 4 HLS 430 Preventing Homeland Infiltration: Air, Ground, and Maritime 4 HLS 440 Potential Threats to Homeland Security 4 HLS 450 Catastrophic Events and Responses 4 HLS 460 Intelligence and Law Enforcement 4 HLS 470 Cyber and Physical Security Vulnerabilities and Methodologies 4 HLS 480 Homeland Recovery and Continuity of Operations 4 HLS 499 Homeland Security Capstone Course 4

-HLS 210 and Fundamentals and Ethics of Homeland Security (HSL 210) and Homeland HLS 320 Security and Interagency Planning (HLS 320) should be taken prior to all other program requirements.
-HLS 499 Homeland Security Capstone Course must be taken in final session.
-A minimum grade of "C" is required in HLS 499 to meet graduation requirements.
+HLS 101, Gateway to Homeland Security (HLS 101), Fundamentals and Ethics of HLS 210, Homeland Security (HSL 210), and Homeland Security and Interagency and HLS 320 Planning (HLS 320) should be taken prior to all other program requirements.
+HLS 499 Homeland Security Capstone must be taken in final session.
+A minimum grade of "C" is required in HLS 499 to meet graduation